Athens Personal Injury AttorneyRequest Free Consultation

 What is Comparative Negligence In An Athens Personal Injury Case?

 Personal injury cases are predicated on negligence principles, which state that a defendant who had a duty of care to the plaintiff breached that duty and caused the injuries.
 However, liability or culpability for the accident may be shared between the defendant(s) and the injured victim in some cases.
 Comparative negligence is the term used to describe this situation.

 Georgia is a state that follows a modified comparative negligence approach.
 Even if you were partially at fault, you can claim damages from the responsible person or parties provided your percentage of responsibility does not equal or surpass that of the other party, or it does not exceed the proportion of fault of all other parties together.
 Furthermore, under 51-12-33 of the O.C.G.A. your percentage of fault will be deducted from the damages awarded.

 Comparative negligence is most common in car accident cases.
-For example: Car A and Car B are approaching an intersection with a four way stop.
+For example, Car A and Car B are approaching an intersection with a four-way stop.
 Car A comes to the stop sign first and does not come to a complete stop and accelerates just as Car B is coming to the stop line.
-However, the driver of Car B is on their phone and does not see the stop sign and hits Car A. Both parties were at fault here, and therefore the amount of damages the driver of Car A (if any at all) will be reduced by their percentage of fault that a court finds.
+However, the driver of Car B is on their phone and does not see the stop sign and hits Car A. Both parties were at fault here, and therefore the number of damages the driver of Car A (if any at all) will be reduced by the percentage of fault that a court finds.

-Can You Recover for Pain and Suffering in Georgia?
+Can You Recover Pain and Suffering in Athens?

 The legal term in Georgia for the physical and emotional anguish induced by an accident is “pain and suffering.”
 The following is a summary of Georgia’s pain and suffering laws, including damage caps and the statute of limitations: